August 31st

 Meaning of the subhAShita:

-The intelligent spend their time studying literature and scriptures for amusement, whereas the foolish (spend time) by (indulging in) bad habits, sleeping or quarreling.
+Intelligent people spend their time studying literature and scriptures for amusement, whereas the foolish (spend time indulging) in bad habits, sleeping, or quarreling.

 Commentary: